Table of Contents

 The sunsets in Makarska are really stunning, and the best spot to see it is from St Peter’s Peninsula.

-The marina has hundreds of little boats bobbing up and down along with bigger ships, yachts, fishing boats, tour boats and the ferry.
+The harbour has hundreds of little boats bobbing up and down along with bigger ships, yachts, fishing boats, tour boats and the ferry.
 We noticed local fishermen sell their fish direct from some of these boats too.

 The area is immaculate with lots of seating areas, restaurants and bars.
 Lovely flower beds add colour to the area.
 It’s a great place to relax and take in the fabulous scenery.